ratschlab/graph_annotation/README.md

 Compress wavelet tries with random column permutations
 `./annograph permutation -i <OUTPREFIX> --num-permutations <NUM_PERMS>`

-## Reference
-This code was used to produce the results in our paper
-> [_Dynamic compression schemes for graph coloring, Bioinformatics, 2018_](https://doi.org/10.1093/bioinformatics/bty632) by Harun Mustafa, Ingo Schilken, Mikhail Karasikov, Carsten Eickhoff, Gunnar Rätsch, and André Kahles.
+#### Reproducing results from the paper

-The input data used for those experiments is located [here](https://public.bmi.inf.ethz.ch/projects/2018/graph-anno/).
+The input data for reproducing the results of the experiments in our paper is located [here](https://public.bmi.inf.ethz.ch/projects/2018/graph-anno/).